MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 # Component case study: Generating responsive images with ProcessWire and Twig

-Modern web design & development is rarely done in terms of finished pages.
-Instead, most tools are tailored towards a module- or component-based approach.
+Modern web design and development is rarely done in terms of finished pages.
+Instead, current trends lean towards a module- or component-based approach.
 This can be seen in the tooling available for web design (Figma, Sketch) and in the popular frameworks for web development (React, Vue, etc).
-The tutorial on [Content Sections](/repeater-matrix-content-sections) demonstrates one such approach.
+The tutorial on [Content Sections](/repeater-matrix-content-sections) demonstrates one such approach to building pages with dynamic content sections.
 Beyond that, working in terms of reusable components can be a major productivity boost, especially when you're building base components that can be used in multiple sites.

 This tutorial is a case study that demonstrates how to build a flexible, developer-friendly component for a *responsive image* component (the first section contains an introduction to responsive images in HTML).
-The component should be generic enough to use in most sites.
+The component will be generic enough to use in most sites.

 ## Introduction to responsive images and requirements